nsrr/mros-documentation/pages/polysomnography-introduction.md

 Hypopnea events are represented by two different tags in the XML annotation files.
 Events with the `Hypopnea` tag are hypopneas with a reduction in airflow between 30% and 50% from baseline levels.
 Events with the `Unsure` tag are hypopneas with a reduction in airflow greater than 50% from baseline levels.

 If interested in all hypopneas that have a 30% or more reduction in airflow, both event types should be included.
-If interested in events with greater reduction in airflow (>50%), use those that were labeled with an `Unsure` tag.
+If interested in events with greater reduction in airflow (>50%), use those that were labeled with the `Unsure` tag.

 The `Unsure` tag **does not represent uncertainty about the event**, but rather was the only custom tag available in the original polysomnography scoring program.

 Additional criteria can be applied to limit events based on associated desaturation and/or arousal.

 ## Known issues